 This is what Jesus meant when he said, "Unless you become as little children, you shall not enter the Kingdom of God."
 He wasn't recommending regression.
 He was pointing to a quality of experience that adults typically lose access to.

 Freud would say that religious experience is just a reawakening of infantile dependency.
-I would say that religious experience, as a reawakening of childhood vitality, reminds us that there's nothing our parents can actually give us.
-Everything we need is already within us, like an embryo or seed.
+I would say that religious experience, as a reawakening of childhood vitality, reminds us that everything we need is already within us, like an embryo or seed.
 The best parents can do is help draw it out.
-If this weren't true, it would be impossible to recover from an unhappy childhood.
+If this weren't true, it would be impossible to grow beyond our early circumstances.

 Jung was right that all deep analysis eventually touches on religious issues, but not for the reasons he thought.
 Analysis must unearth both repressed childhood experiences and the repressed religious experiences that are their complement in adult life.
 Psychoanalysis, when done properly, rediscovers the good as well as the bad in the individual.